 The Tour... let the fun be-gin!

-In early November, the Jardin Blanc team put on their wellies and headed down to Falls Farm in Harrington, Northamptonshire, for a tour of the Warner Edwards distillery – the main suppliers of all things gin related at Jardin Blanc.
+In early November 2017, the Jardin Blanc team put on their wellies and headed down to Falls Farm in Harrington, Northamptonshire, for a tour of the Warner's distillery (formerly known as Warner Edwards) – the main suppliers of all things gin related at Jardin Blanc.

 Looking out across the family farm, Mr Warner Snr. could be seen in the distance driving a tractor, carrying with him fresh water from the farm spring.
 The first step in their gin making process.